hannibal002/SkyHanni/CONTRIBUTING.md

 //#endif
 ```

-the first `#if` instructs preprocessor to only uncomment the following code it the minecraft version is less than 1.16.
-Then the `#else`
+The first `#if` instructs the preprocessor to only uncomment the following code if the Minecraft version is less than 1.16.
+Then, the `#else`
 uncomments the other section on versions 1.16 and above.
-Finally the `#endif` ends the else block and lets the following functions be always
+Finally, the `#endif` ends the else block and lets the following functions always remain
 active.
 To distinguish regular comments from preprocessor comments, preprocessor only works with comments that start with `//$$`.
 So let's
 walk through what is happening here.

-On 1.8.9 the code remains unchanged. **Note that this means that the programmer is responsible for commenting out the unused parts.
+In 1.8.9, the code remains unchanged. **Note that this means the programmer is responsible for commenting out the unused parts.
-Preprocessor will never change the `src/` directory**.
+The preprocessor will never change the `src/` directory**.

-Next the preprocessor converts the code to 1.12.
+Next, the preprocessor converts the code to 1.12.
 1.12 still has the `loadedEntityList` as well as the same name for the `WorldClient` and
 `Entity` classes, so nothing is changed.

-Next the code gets converted to 1.16 Forge.
-Since 1.16 is not less than 1.16 it will comment the first line and uncomment the second line.
+Next, the code gets converted to 1.16 Forge.
+Since 1.16 is not less than 1.16, it will comment out the first line and uncomment the second line.
-1.16 Forge also uses a different name for `WorldClient` and a different package for `Entity` so those are also changed (the package change
+1.16 Forge also uses a different name for `WorldClient` and a different package for `Entity`, so those are also changed (the package change
 is only visible in the imports):

 ```kt